 Black Friday Online Sales Statistics

-Online sales on Black Friday represent approximately 1% of spending in the holiday shopping season.
+Online sales on Black Friday represent approximately 1.1% of retail spending in the holiday shopping season.

-• Online sales revenue on Black Friday exceeds the year’s average daily online sales revenue by more than 212%.
+• Online sales revenue on Black Friday exceeded the year’s average daily online sales revenue by 196%.

-• Black Friday revenue from e-commerce exceeds fourth quarter daily online sales revenue by more than 231%.
+• Black Friday revenue from e-commerce exceeds the fourth financial quarter (Q4) daily online sales revenue by 187%.

 Black Friday Discount Statistics

-While Black Friday traditionally offers discounts, most product categories see deeper discounts at different points in the holiday shopping season.
+While Black Friday traditionally offers discounts, most product categories also see discounts at different points in the holiday shopping season.

-• Among retail product categories, the deepest Black Friday discounts are for toys; in 2022, the average toy sold at 33.4% off.
+• Among retail product categories, the deepest Black Friday discounts are for toys; in 2025, the average toy is expected to sell for 27% off.

 Black Friday Shopping Statistics

-• Up to 49% of all holiday shoppers bought gifts on Black Friday.
+• Up to 55% of all holiday shoppers buy gifts on Black Friday.

-Bar Graph: Most Popular Stores on Black Friday among U.S. shoppers going to physical stores, including Walmart (62%) and Target (58%) according to Statista
+Bar Graph: Most Popular Stores on Black Friday among U.S. shoppers going to physical stores, including Walmart (71%), Target (67%), and others according to Statista

 Black Friday Online Shopping Statistics